And now, a list of beliefs to be completed by a Performer in the dark to an Audience with a flashlight.

 I believe in the fantastic, the post-dramatic, and the anachronistic as ways for the audience to not only see themselves on stage, but understand themselves: to question their own ideas about themselves and to realize the freedom that performers have isn’t so far away from their own.

-I believe that Viola Spolin was right when she wrote: (Hand this text to an Audience member and kindly ask, “Can you read the highlighted part?”)
+I believe that Viola Spolin was right when she wrote: (Hand this text to AUDIENCE member and kindly ask, “Can you read the highlighted part?”)

 AUDIENCE: “The role of the audience must become a concrete part of theatre training.”
 (Thank you, Audience.
 Please hand this text back to The Performer to finish reading.)